WinMX: Resurrection

 By September 23, 2005, users were able to download two unofficial patches for WinMX from two unrelated websites.
 These patches worked by modifying the DNS lookup WinMX uses to find peer caches.
 When WinMX tries to find the Frontcode Technologies' peer caches, it is instead directed to look up one of the new peer caches set up by the WinMX communities.

 In 2008 a new patch was released to coincide with the third anniversary of the two previous patches' release date.
 Known as the "WinMX Community Patch", it was created through the joint effort of an independent, third-party programmer and the cooperative input and testing from the two communities.
 Supported and available for download by both groups, it is intended to replace the previous patches being used, allowing all users to once again connect to a single set of peer caches, unifying all users for the first time since the official closure of WinMX in 2005.

 Network attacks

-Commencing in May 2011, the WinMX network had been under protocol level attack from a disgruntled community developer (program hacker) who disagreed with those operating the network support infrastructure (user support forums & peer cache operators).
+In May 2011, the WinMX network experienced a protocol level attack from a disgruntled community developer (program hacker) who disagreed with those operating the network support infrastructure (user support forums & peer cache operators).

 As a result of those attacks the WPNP network searches would return random query results (alongside relevant results) that were unrelated to the specific term searched for, and also users were unable to receive a full chat room list.

 A web based WinMX Chat Room List was set up for users to retrieve a full room list, and also offered the ability to manually add chat rooms to the web list.
 In addition to offering a live list of chat rooms, it also offered a one click solution for joining chat rooms in WinMX via the web page itself with the WinMX Link Handler.

-As mentioned above, the protocol level attacks have ceased and the network has been operating normally albeit with a reduction in network users; it's currently too early to assess the percentage of "lost" users but it most certainly exceeds several thousand and may act as a warning for other P2P networks that have protocol weaknesses that can be exploited.

-Tixati and Fopnu

-In 2009, Kevin Hearn released Tixati, an ad-free freeware P2P file sharing program based on the BitTorrent protocol, enhanced with a channels function where users can chat, share lists of web and media links, stream audio and video media, with all communications being encrypted.

-In 2017, Kevin Hearn released Fopnu, a client and network with some similarities to WinMX.
-Fopnu is a decentralized network with the latest advances in P2P technology, pure UDP and with all communications being encrypted.
-The ad-free freeware client includes chat rooms, contacts list (with private messages), search windows, browsing of a contact's library and creation of contacts groups (to control access to your library).
-Sharing massive amounts of files is much easier (than creating a lot of Torrent files) and has very little overhead.